How to Make Your Own Environmentally-Friendly Tub Cleaner

 Tips for Using Baking Soda and Vinegar

-Once you get on to green tub cleaning, you'll wonder why you took so long to make the switch.
-Each time you bathe, you'll feel secure in the knowledge that your tub is a safe haven, free of harmful chemicals.
+- And finally, nicest of all, each time you bathe, you'll feel secure in the knowledge that your tub is a safe haven, free of harmful chemicals.

 Frugal Tub Cleaner